FadekemiAkinduyile/FadekemiAkinduyile/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on completing my Machine Learning Analyst diploma program at Norquest College.
+I'm also working on data analysis and automation projects
+- 🌱 I’m currently learning and continuously expanding my knowledge in machine learning, data science and engineering, and software development.
+- 👯 I’m looking to collaborate on exciting AI and ML projects.
+I'm enthusiastic about collaborating with individuals who share a passion for these areas.
+- 🤔 I’m looking for help with strategies to ensure fairness and reduce bias in AI and ML models, especially in the context of predictive algorithms.
+I'm keen to explore how to improve equity in AI design.
+- 💬 Ask me about Machine learning and data analysis, AI ethics.
+Feel free to inquire about any AI or ML-related topics or projects I've been involved in.
+- 📫 How to reach me: I'm  active on LinkedIn - https://www.linkedin.com/in/kemi-akinduyile/, and you can connect with me there.
+- 😄 Pronouns: She/Her
+- ⚡ Fun fact: I'm an avid puzzle solver and love strategy-based games.
+I find that the problem-solving skills required in these games often correlate with the analytical thinking needed in machine learning and data analysis.
 <!--
 **FadekemiAkinduyile/FadekemiAkinduyile** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.